Orckestra/orc-shared/docs/lists.md

 Amounts of money are best shown using `type: 'currency'`.
 To correctly show this type, you should also set the `currency` field, which may be a string containing a three-letter ISO 4217 currency code, or an array indicating the field name of the row where the currency string may be found for each row.
 Note that even if this field is directly on the row object, the `currency` value should be an array to be interpeted this way.

-Lastly, `type: 'switch'` shows a switch control (using the `Switch` component).
+For boolean values, `type: 'switch'` shows a switch control (using the `Switch` component).
 The configuration (i.e. properties to be given the component, including captions and colors for on and off state) for this control can be entered in the `switch` field of the column definition object.
 An `onChange` function should be furnished here to allow operating the switch to have an effect.

+Lastly, `type: 'custom'` allows a custom component (given as the `component` field) to be shown in place of the cell, and will be passed the entire row data object as properties.

+### Value transformation

+A column definition may contain a `transform` field, which should be a function which takes the field value and outputs a value of the field's type.
+This can be used to map machine-readable values to human readable values, to coerce values into a form renderable as the desirable type, etc.

 ### Row selection